SimVascular/simvascular.github.io/documentation/svfsiplus/data-file-formats/data_file_formats_mesh/readme.md

 </pre>

-The node IDs contained in the <strong>GlobalNodeID</strong> array identify the nodes stored in the in the boundary surface VTP with the nodes in the finite element volume mesh.
+The node IDs contained in the <strong>GlobalNodeID</strong> array identify the nodes stored in the boundary surface VTP with the nodes in the finite element volume mesh.

-The element IDs contained in the <strong>GlobalElementID</strong> array identify the element in the finite element volume mesh that each face belongs to.
+The element IDs contained in the <strong>GlobalElementID</strong> array identify the element in the finite element volume mesh that each polygon of the face belongs to.